The

 for us all.”

-him tightly.
 He let himself be led back to the living quarters.
-Nobody
+Nobody DID blame him.

-DID blame him.
-They all loved him too much for the thought to cross their
+They all loved him too much for the thought to cross their minds.
+And

-minds.
-And if he was their strength, they were his as they came through
+if he was their strength, they were his as they came through that hard

-The Doctor looked around him and smiled through eyes that had become suddenly
+around him and smiled through eyes that had become suddenly moist.

-a fresh cup of tea and a plate of ginger nut biscuits.
-“His brain
+of tea and a plate of ginger nut biscuits.
+“His brain was damaged

 to do all of the things a child should.
 He walked late, he talked only